nettybun/haptic/src/dom/readme.md

-JSX hyperscript reviver for Haptic.
+Hyperscript reviver for JSX in Haptic.

 This is a fork of Sinuous' "h" package that has been ported to TypeScript, simplified in a few places, and adapted to support a general [`api.patch()`][1]